Just-/KZPMusicKeyboard/README.md

 	[keyboard show];
 ```

-In this case, because none of the additional controls are active and chord sensitivity is fixed programmatically, the keyboard's top ribbon is hidden automatically.
+In this case, because none of the additional controls are active and chord sensitivity is fixed programmatically, the keyboard's top ribbon of controls is hidden automatically.